eldredgj10/CS246/Learning Python/Attendance/README.md

 ![Ending the program](6.JPG)

 ## Protection
-Each input is protected with statements or loops to be sure that the correct input is put into the program
+Each input is protected with statements or loops to be sure that the correct input is put into the program.

 ![Protection in code](inputprotection.JPG)